zeelp741/zeelp741/README.md

 ### Hi there, I am Zeel 👋

-- 🔭 I’m currently working on a full stack MERN application
+📚 Computer Science and Business Administration Student

-- 🌱 I’m currently learning React
+🔭 Software Developer at BMO (Bank of Montreal)

-- 📚 Computer Science and Business Administration Student
+🌱 Software Developer at Facedrive

-- 📫 How to reach me: zeelp741@gmail.com
+📫 How to reach me: zeelp741@gmail.com
 <!--
 **zeelp741/zeelp741** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.